-- 6.60 An offer of employment must be conditional upon: - the receipt of at least two satisfactory written references - verification of the applicant's identity (if that could not be verified at the interview) - Right to work - an Enhanced Disclosure and Barring Service (DBS) check, (paper copy) must be shown to the ID checker by the applicant before starting work.
-An Enhanced DBS with Barred List check is required for people working in Regulated Activity and this is the default set up for Cognita's online application service with Capita. - the receipt of overseas criminal records checks for all other countries in which the applicant has lived or worked for three months or more in the past ten years (if applicable) - Country of Origin check (if applicable) - Prohibition from Teaching check (including EEA Sanctions) (if applicable) - Prohibition from Management check (if applicable) - verification of the applicant's medical fitness - verification of appropriate qualifications/professional status (where required) - · satisfactory completion of the probationary period - 6.61 All checks should be recorded in writing, verified (date and signature) documented and retained on the employee's personnel file.
+- 6.61 An offer of employment must be conditional upon: - the receipt of at least two satisfactory written references - verification of the applicant's identity (if that could not be verified at the interview) - Right to work - an Enhanced Disclosure and Barring Service (DBS) check, (paper copy) must be shown to the ID checker by the applicant before starting work.
+An Enhanced DBS with Barred List check is required for people working in Regulated Activity and this is the default set up for Cognita's online application service with Capita. - the receipt of overseas criminal records checks for all other countries in which the applicant has lived or worked for three months or more in the past ten years (if applicable) and for the country they completed their teacher training in (if not the UK) - Prohibition from Teaching check (if applicable) - EEA Sanctions check (if applicable) - Prohibition from Management check (if applicable) - verification of the applicant's medical fitness - verification of appropriate qualifications/professional status (where required) - signed annual disqualification declaration (if applicable) - satisfactory completion of the probationary period - 6.62 All checks should be recorded in writing, verified (date and signature) documented and retained on the employee's personnel file.
 A summary of the checks must be recorded on the Single Central Record (SCR).